 The Colorado Hydrogen Network (CHN) is formed under the parent organization The Colorado Cleantech Industries Association (CCIA) coloradocleantech.com.

 Meetings take place monthly on the Third Tuesday of the month, from 3:30 to 5:30 PM Mountain Time.
-During COVID, the meetings are on-line only.
+Currently, the meetings are on-line only.

 Director of Operations